GUDHI/gudhi-devel/src/python/doc/reproducibility.rst

 .. note::

-    This is a work in progress, and for the moment, only `datasets generators <datasets.html#datasets-generators>`_ can accept a `GudhiBitGenerator` as an argument.
+    * This is a work in progress, and for the moment, only `datasets generators <datasets.html#datasets-generators>`_ can accept a `GudhiBitGenerator` as an argument.

+    * The :class:`~gudhi.random.GudhiBitGenerator` is not working with parallelism.
+It is a known and complex issue.